GOV. McAULIFFE'S NOMINEES FOR CABINET POSTS

 He is the retired head of the U.S. Fleet Forces Command.
 Last year, Gov. Bob McDonnell appointed Harvey chairman of a commission to protect Virginia against military base closings and limit the effect of defense cuts.

-Secretary of Agriculture: Todd P. Haymore
+Secretary of Agriculture AND FORESTRY: Todd P. Haymore

 Secretary of Natural Resources: Molly Ward